3:00 PM - 4:30 PM

-Get ready for spring!
-We are excited to have the Carolina Campus Community Garden (CCCG) as the learning laboratory for this workshop in our Home Gardening Series.
-This workshop covers what vegetables to plant for a spring garden; when to start planting; how to grow your own vegetable seedlings; tips on protecting plants from freezing; and how to get a large harvest from a small space.
+Get ready for summer!
+The Carolina Campus Community Garden (CCCG) is the learning laboratory for this workshop.
+We’ll cover what vegetables to plant for a summer garden; when to start planting; tips on trellising, staking and organic methods of pest control; and how to get a large harvest from a small space.
 Following the workshop, plan on staying to volunteer with the CCCG volunteer corp!

 Fee: $15 ($10 ncbg members; Free to UNC Students)